Get in touch at or call 01765 640 564

 Skip to main content

-We source over 20 species of hardwood from four continents and a range of clear grade softwoods from British Columbia.
+We source over 20 species of hardwood from four continents, as well as a range of clear-grade softwoods from British Columbia.

 Americans